jclee2007/Getting-and-Cleaning-Data/Codebook.md

 Each row in the data set represents an observation for every combination of "subject" in the experiment and the "activity" performed.

-*  There should be one table for each "kind" of variable This data set is for one kind of variable, which are readings from the Samsung device.
+*  There should be one table for each "kind" of variable

+This data set spans only one kind of variable, which are readings from the Samsung device.